Why do we use certified non-GMO ingredients?

 GMO stands for genetically modified organisms.
 These include any plants, animals, or organisms that have been genetically modified to include useful genetic variations from another organism.

-So, what is the point of this genetic modification?
-There are many reasons that farmers will choose to grow GMO food products over Non-GMO.
+Since humans realized plants could be modified to produce better outcomes, they have been modified.
+So technically, all plants are GMO, but we are speaking specifically to those modified to be Roundup-ready.
+There are many reasons that farmers will choose to grow Roundup-ready GMO food products over non-GMO.
 Crops are modified so that they are more resistant to insects, chemicals, pesticides, and viruses.
 This allows farmers to spray on highly toxic chemicals to control weeds and ward off insects, meaning that they are more likely to have a higher yield on their crops.

 Genetic modification aims to save farmers time and money since the crops don’t require as much maintenance.